Political career of Rab Butler (1941–1951): Education reforms before 1941

-England and Wales had a network of voluntary schools, most of them National Schools run by the Church of England, predating the state elementary schools set up under the Education Act 1870.
+England and Wales had a network of voluntary schools, most of them National Schools run by the Church of England, predating the state elementary schools set up under the Elementary Education Act 1870.
 The question of integrating church schools into the state system had bedeviled Balfour's Education Act 1902.
 H. A. L. Fisher had brought in another major Education Act 1918 but had not succeeded in integrating the church schools.

 The Education Act 1918 promised compulsory part-time education from 14 to 18, but this was never implemented because of the Geddes Axe (spending cuts) of 1921.
 The Hadow Report of 1926, which recommended that the 11–14 age group should be hived off into separate senior elementary schools, was implemented very slowly because of the economic situation in the 1930s and had not been fully implemented at the start of World War Two.
-The Labour government of 1929–31 had promised "secondary education for all" in a policy document of that name but did not have a majority in Parliament to take on the vested interests of the churches.
+The Labour Party had promised Secondary Education For All in R. H. Tawney's 1922 work but did not have a majority in Parliament during their 1929-31 government to take on the vested interests of the churches.
 The Education Act 1936 was stymied by the churches, who blocked any further state control of the church schools, and by the Conservative Party agricultural lobby which ensured that the raising of the school leaving age to 15 was full of exceptions to allow teenagers to work on the land.
 The higher school leaving age was due to take effect by 1939 but the event was not implemented.
 The Spens Report, which was published in 1938 after five years of deliberation, and which called for the expansion of secondary education, was also not fully implemented.